 Specifically, LastPass is the best Password Manager ever, for everyone and everybody inhabiting this earth and have a password that needs to be remembered.

-A year and a bit ago, I made a post on using 1Password and LastPass together for a better (and free) experience to having your precious deets on devices.
+Quite some time ago, I made a post on using 1Password and LastPass together for a better (and free) experience to having your precious deets on devices.
 I guess that post is now irrelevant considering that in November 2016, LastPass declared that you could access your passwords on all devices for free.

 I’ve definitely joined late to this party, and realisation about this feature existing pretty much dazzled my mind yesterday whilst clearing things up.
 Upon realisation I also went nuts and deleted my 1Password account immediately.

 I think it’s awesome.
 I’ve always had this thought that having such important details should be accessible to any device for free, it was only a logical albeit a risky financial move too.
 But they bit that damn bullet.
 Now I love LastPass even more, probably more than I should love a software. (it’s 2017 – I knew I’d succumb to this someday)

 My main fear is that it’s too good to be true, you’re getting a whole lot more goodness that isn’t offered in most password managers and it makes me wonder what their main income is.
 What’s the catch?

 By the looks of their pricing scheme, it seems that what you get for Premium seems good for the digital frenzy worker so there’s a chance a lot of people choose that plan.
 There’s also a Team and Business plan which might be popular for companies, and this could explain why we’re getting free access on all devices.
 But it could be anything really.